vogelfr/eth_summaries/Program Analysis for Software Security/pass.md

 - Negated predicates defined in lower stratum
 - Positive predicates defined in current or lower stratum

-$\mapsto$ For each stratum compute the lfp that contains the lfp of the previous stratum
+$\to$ For each stratum compute the lfp that contains the lfp of the previous stratum

 ## Automated Analysis of network configurations
 Router configurations